Bethlehem, Pennsylvania: Wind Creek Bethlehem

 In December 2006, Las Vegas Sands Corp was awarded a Category 2 Slot Machine License by the Pennsylvania Gaming Control Board.
 LVSC began work on the site, categorized as both the largest brownfield redevelopment project in the nation and the largest casino development investment made to date in Pennsylvania.
 Its mission was to create reinvestment and urbanization in the area.
 At a projected cost of $743 million, the historic Bethlehem Steel plant is being redeveloped as a fully integrated resort, to include 3,000 slot machines, over 300 hotel rooms, 9 restaurants, 200000 sqft of retail outlet shopping, and 46000 sqft of flexible multi-purpose space.
 In 2007, the casino resort company of Las Vegas Sands began the construction of Sands Casino Resort Bethlehem, later rebranded as Wind Creek Bethlehem.
 The casino has been projected to bring in approximately $1 million in revenue per day as of 2009.

 Another major economic anchor to the city is St. Luke's Hospital located in neighboring Fountain Hill.
 That Hospital and Health Network is the second-largest of its type in the Lehigh Valley.
 Other major employers include B. Braun, Lehigh University, and the Guardian Life Insurance Company of America.

 Other companies in Bethlehem include the candy company Just Born.
-Zulily has a large logistics operation in the city that serves the United States.
+The e-commerce fashion company Zulily has a large logistics operation in the city servicing the United States.